 First Drafts of Residency Personal Statements: Let Yourself Go

-For many residency applicants, writing the first draft of their personal statement is probably the most difficult part of the entire application process.
-And the most difficult part of writing that first draft is often getting the first few words on the page.
-Don’t fret – even accomplished novelists and famous journalists struggle to get…
+For many residency applicants, writing the first draft of their personal statement is the most difficult part of the entire application process.
+And the most difficult part of composing that first draft is often getting the first few words on the page.
+Don’t fret – even accomplished novelists and famous journalists struggle to get started…

 Can You Use the Same Personal Statement for Different Schools?

-One of the questions we are asked most often by college and graduate school applicants is this: “I’m applying to six different schools, and each one requires two to seven essays/personal statements.
-That’s so much writing!
+There are some common questions we admissions consultants hear often from college and graduate school applicants: “I’m applying to six schools, and each one requires essays/personal statements.
+A lot of the content will be similar!
 Can I reuse the same essay for different schools?
-How can I keep up the quality and not burn…
+How can I keep the quality and not burn out while…

 Bring Your Personal Statement to Life With Vivid, Active Verbs